ga-wdi-lessons/rails-deployment/common-errors.md

 ## Having your Rails app in the wrong folder

-If, on trying to push to Heroku, you get an error saying "No Cedar app detected" or something similar, double-check whether your directory looks like this:
+If, on trying to push to Heroku, you get an error saying "No Cedar app detected" or something similar, double-check whether your directory looks like this...

 ```
 wdi/